CESOP reporting: rules, thresholds and who must file

 - Payment amount and currency

-- Date and reference
+- Date and a payment reference

-- Payment-method code
+- Payment-method code and whether it is a refund

 5. The Freedom-of-Services problem